bg-1998/chunked_widget_to_image/README.md

 This plugin uses different implementations based on the platform:

-- Mobile platforms (Android/iOS/macOS): Uses native libraries (libpng, libjpeg-turbo) for high performance and quality
+- Supported platforms (Android/iOS/macOS/Windows): Uses native libraries (libpng, libjpeg-turbo) for high performance and quality
-- Desktop platforms (Windows/Linux): Uses widget_to_image_converter for image processing
+- Linux platform is currently not supported

 The plugin now uses pre-compiled static libraries for image processing instead of build-time configuration options.
 This approach eliminates the need for build-time environment variables and provides faster build times.